Two Blue Dyes with Very Different Trajectories

 Historical Medical Uses

 Both dyes entered medicine in an era when the line between a laboratory reagent and a therapeutic agent was blurry.
-Paul Ehrlich used methylene blue to stain malaria parasites under the microscope in the 1880s, then discovered it could actually treat the disease. . . making it one of the first synthetic antimicrobial drugs.
+Paul Ehrlich used methylene blue to stain malaria parasites under the microscope in the 1880s, then discovered it could actually treat the disease — making it one of the first synthetic antimicrobial drugs.
 It went on to become the standard treatment for methemoglobinemia and saw use in urinary tract infections and surgical marking.

 Gentian violet followed a parallel but narrower path.
 It was widely used as a topical antiseptic and antifungal, especially for oral thrush (candidiasis) in infants and for skin infections.
-In the early-to-mid 20th century, gentian violet was a medicine cabinet staple in many households, applied directly to wounds and mucous membranes.
+In the early-to-mid 20th century, gentian violet was a medicine-cabinet staple in many households, applied directly to wounds and mucous membranes.

 The key difference is where each compound went from there.
 Methylene blue continued to accumulate clinical evidence and found new roles in neuroscience, oncology research, and mitochondrial medicine.
 Gentian violet largely stayed in its original lane — and eventually ran into safety concerns that limited even that use.

-Process of Action: How They Work in the Body
+Mechanism of Action: How They Work in the Body

 Methylene blue functions primarily as an alternative electron carrier in the mitochondrial electron transport chain.
 When complexes I or III are damaged or inefficient, methylene blue accepts electrons from NADH and transfers them directly to cytochrome c oxidase (complex IV), restoring ATP production.
-This bypass process is well characterized in research published in Biochemical Pharmacology (PubMed: 28431949).
+This bypass process is well characterised in research published in Biochemical Pharmacology (PubMed: 28431949).

 Gentian violet works through a different and much simpler process.
 It disrupts microbial cell membranes and inhibits certain enzyme systems in fungi and bacteria.
 It does not enter the mitochondrial electron transport chain, does not cycle between redox states, and has no known nootropic or mitochondrial-support properties.
 Its utility is limited to surface-level antimicrobial action.